Skip to main content

 eSignature Legality in Norway

-Electronic signatures are legally recognized in Norway and are provided for in eIDAS Regulation No. 910/2014 as well as under specified Norwegian regulations.
+Electronic signatures are legally recognized in Norway and are provided for in the eIDAS Regulation No. 910/2014 as well as under specified Norwegian regulations.

 E-Signature Legality Summary

-As Norway is one of the Member States of the European Union (EU), the provisions of the EU Regulation No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market (the eIDAS Regulation) govern and are directly applicable in Norway.
-The eIDAS Regulation repeals Directive 1999/93/EC.
+Norway is one of the Member States of the European Free Trade Association (EFTA) and not the European Union (EU).
+However, through the European Economic Area (EEA) agreement, several of the EU directives and regulations are incorporated into the EFTA states.
+This includes the provisions of the EU Regulation No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC, also known as the eIDAS Regulation which are applicable in Norway.
+This Regulation, in its Chapter 3 “Trust Services” and under Section 4 “Electronic Signatures,” governs the use of electronic and digital signatures in the whole EU/EEA, including Norway, and is implemented through the Act on Electronic Trust Services (LOV-2018-06-15-44).

-Types of Electronic Signature
+Types of Permitted Electronic Signature

 Documents That May be Signed Electronically